BoG-Dev-Bootcamp-S24/bootcamp-s24-tanmaygupta/exer5/README.md

-# Exercise 5 — Mini Pokédex
+git# Exercise 5 — Mini Pokédex
 ## Description
 In this project, you'll be creating a frontend that graphically displays Pokémon information (similiar to a Pokédex).
 To fetch all the necessary information, you'll be working with the [PokeAPI](https://pokeapi.co/docs/v2#pokemon).